MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 # Install Machine Learning Server for Hadoop

-On a Hadoop cluster, Machine Learning Server must be installed on the edge node and all data nodes on a commercial distribution of Hadoop: Cloudera, HortonWorks, MapR.
+On a Spark cluster, Machine Learning Server must be installed on the edge node and all data nodes on a commercial distribution of Hadoop: Cloudera, HortonWorks, MapR.
 Optionally, you can install [operationalization features](../what-is-operationalization.md) on edge nodes only.

 Machine Learning Server is engineered for the following architecture:

 + Hadoop Distributed File System (HDFS)
 + Apache YARN
 + MapReduce or Spark 2.0-2.1

+We recommend Spark for the processing framework.

 > [!Note]
 > These instructions use package managers to connect to Microsoft sites, download the distributions, and install the server.
 If you know and prefer working with gzip files on a local machine, you can download **en_machine_learning_server_9.2.1_for_hadoop_x64_100353069.gz** from [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/).